 The National Institute of Statistics of Rwanda (NISR) conducted the Post Enumeration Survey (PES2022) from 10th to 30th September 2022 whose objective was to evaluate the coverage and content errors of the 2022 Population and Housing Census (RPHC2022) data that were conducted in August 2022.
+The use of modern techniques and tools based on Data Science drastically shortened the timeline for obtaining matching results, three weeks compared to six months in PES2012 that used traditional methods for matching process.

-This PES2022 is the first of its kind to be implemented using modern techniques and tools.
-The planning and implementation of PES2022 were undertaken by staff from both the department of Statistical Methods, Research and Publication (SMRP) and the department of Data Revolution and Big Data (DRBD) who were not involved in the RPHC2022 to guarantee the independence of the PES2022 vis a vis the Census.
+The planning and implementation of PES2022 were undertaken by staff from both the department of Statistical Methods, Research and Publication (SMRP) and the department of Data Revolution and Big Data (DR&BD) who were not involved in the RPHC2022 to guarantee the independence of the PES2022 vis a vis the Census.

 To achieve PES2022 objectives, 180 EAs were selected countrywide (6 EAs per district) from a universe of 24,339 EAs countrywide, which corresponds to a sampling fraction of 0.74%.
 A brief and short questionnaire was developed with two sections namely a section about demographic characteristics of household members and another one about household members' addresses (No-movers, out-movers and in-movers) with reference to Census night.

 For PES2022 smooth implementation, 210 enumerators were recruited and trained in navigating through allocated EAs using digital maps and GPS in addition to other modern data collection techniques.
-For the first time, PES listing and data collection relied on technology where data collection was conducted using Computer Assisted Personal Interview (CAPI), field monitoring through a dashboard and matching using data science techniques and tools.2
+For the first time, PES listing and data collection relied on technology where data collection was conducted using Computer Assisted Personal Interview (CAPI), field monitoring through a dashboard and matching using data science techniques and tools.